RangHo/dotfiles/README.md

 ## How to use

 Using `GNU stow`, we can manage the dotfiles easily.
 Though `stow` itself is not designed to be used with dotfiles, it works perfectly well.
-To add more functionalities, I wrapped `stow` with `make` so that I can automatically initialize and finalize installation.
+To add more functionalities, I wrapped `stow` with `make` so that I can automatically install important dependencies while applying dotfiles.

-First, clone the repository to your favorite location.
-I will download it into `~/Dotfiles`.
+First, clone the repository into your favorite location.
+I am going to download it into `~/Dotfiles`, as it looks good among existing XDG User Directories.
+Don't forget to initialize submodules as some features depend on git submodules.

 ```sh
 git clone --recurse-submodules https://github.com/RangHo/dotfiles ~/Dotfiles
 ```

-I used `~/Dotfiles` for consistent feel with existing XDG directory structure.
-Recursively initialize submodules to load some external themes and stuff.
 Then `cd` into the directory you chose.

 ```sh
 cd ~/Dotfiles